Co-author: Deepak Chahar

 We have seen above, how each of the key 5G ecosystem players– silicon, OEMs, hyperscalers, telcos, and OTT have transformed dramatically.
 However, the requirements of 5G technologies are diverse, and no matter how much a player transforms itself, it is very challenging for one player to cover all the 5G requirements.
 A collaboration of “Silicon to Systems” will be critical to the future of 5G where each player needs to leverage its respective strengths across infrastructure, products, operations, applications, to create economic profits.
 All the players of the 5G technology ecosystem like silicon, OEMs, hyperscalers, telcos, and OTT platform providers need to augment and help each other to drive an ecosystem strategy to establish tangible benefits for the society through this digital transformation of networks.

-While it is difficult to envisage one company becoming the leader in the 5G space, system integrators like HCL can play a key role in accelerating the overall 5G journey.
-HCL cultivates a unique and innovative 5G ecosystem– comprising leading silicon players, OEM players, telcos, OTT providers, Google Cloud, Microsoft, AWS partnerships, and 5G labs along with differentiated IPs.
+While it is difficult to envisage one company becoming the leader in the 5G space, system integrators like HCLTech can play a key role in accelerating the overall 5G journey.
+HCLTech cultivates a unique and innovative 5G ecosystem– comprising leading silicon players, OEM players, telcos, OTT providers, Google Cloud, Microsoft, AWS partnerships, and 5G labs along with differentiated IPs.
 We provide a “one-stop 5G platform” to create a runway to experiment, innovate quicker, and take a fast-paced approach to develop a successful 5G ecosystem.
 Leverage our “Silicon to Systems” experience for breakthrough innovation in the 5G space.